-COVID-19 NOTICE: Family duty counsel and family advice lawyer services are only offered by phone at this time.
-Lawyers will not be at courthouses.
+Family advice lawyer services are only offered by phone at this time.

-- Duty counsel (lawyers at courthouses who provide advice to people representing themselves in court on family law and child protection matters, and guide them to fill out their forms)
+- Duty counsel (lawyers at courthouses who give advice to people representing themselves in court on family law and child protection matters, and help them to fill out their forms)

-- Advice lawyers (lawyers at Family Justice Centres and Justice Access Centres who provide advice about parenting time, support, agreements, and child protection matters to people going through a separation or divorce.
+- Advice lawyers (lawyers at Family Justice Centres and Justice Access Centres who give advice about parenting time, support, agreements, and child protection matters to people going through a separation or divorce.
 Family advice lawyers at Family Justice Centres provide this service remotely.)

-- Family LawLINE (telephone service where family lawyers provide advice about parenting time, support, agreements, and child protection matters)
+- Family LawLINE (telephone service where family lawyers give advice about parenting time, support, agreements, and child protection matters)

 See Do I qualify for free family legal advice? to see if you qualify.